IBM/dml-operations-cockroachdb-operator-rhm/README.md

 * Install CockroachDB Operator from Red Hat Marketplace on a OpenShift Cluster
 * Create a CockroachDB cluster instance
 * Create a user and database in CockroachDB
-* Store and query unstructured JSON data from a third-party API in CockroachDB
+* Perform DML Operations on CockroachDB
 * Manage CockroachDB cluster from the Cluster Overview page

 # Estimated time